Changing IP Address

 Here’s why the VPN route is probably the BEST way to go:

 - It’s always there for you, home or away.
 Your VPN account is web-based, so if you have online access, you can log into your VPN account.
 (So if you’re in a hotel and use your VPN, you’ll be using a VPN IP address, not the hotel’s hot spot address.)

 - It encrypts all your traffic.
 Probably the best reason to go with a VPN.
-Tor doesn't provide a secure connection and hot spots are notoriously unsecured.
-Using a VPN protects your connections at all time, wherever you are.
+Tor doesn’t provide a secure connection and hot spots are notoriously unsecured.
+Using a VPN protects your connections at all times, wherever you are.

 - It delivers other advantages.
 Remember the reason why people choose to hide their IP address?
 A VPN provides all those advantages.